rileywheadon/react-django-boilerplate/README.md

 ## Next Steps

-- Debug why the `./build-and-run.sh` script is not working.

----

-- Add authentication (JWT tokens)
+- Add TailwindCSS
-- Set up database models and migrations
+- Set up example database models and migrations
-- Add React routing with React Router
-- Implement form handling and validation
-- Add tests for both frontend and backend
-- Set up CI/CD pipeline
+- Deploy this application on a DigitalOcean droplet with nginx